 Preliminary data from other jurisdictions around the world suggests that infections from the Omicron variant of COVID-19 are less severe and less likely to require hospitalizations than previous variants.
-Despite this, due to the significant volume of case growth in British Columbia, hospitalizations and deaths are beginning to rise.
-The Omicron Variant has shown increased infectiousness among those with two doses of a COVID-19 Vaccine, and most cases are now among the fully vaccinated population.
-However, per capita growth in infections remains primarily among those that are unvaccinated.
+Despite this, due to the significant volume of case growth in British Columbia, hospitalizations and deaths have risen.
+The Omicron Variant has shown increased infectiousness among those with two doses of a COVID-19 Vaccine as compared to earlier variants.
+Per capita growth in infections remains primarily among those that are unvaccinated.
 Evidence has shown that those fully vaccinated are less likely to develop serious illness and become hospitalized.